codyaverett/memento/learning/financial/career/interview questions/tough problem.md

 - I lead my team in the redesign and implementation of a frontend solution that would allow researchers to research transactions across multiple days and multiple business units, queue transactions of interest, view transaction signatures, and print a list of transactions from their queue.
 - After the standard environment solution was ready we adapted the process to work within the secure PCI environment.
 This was a significant effort due to limitations of our existing server infrastructure.
 - I requested newer Redhat Linux servers for that environment and was able to deploy and iterate on the application after the new PCI server environment was set up.
-- Had to partner with an internal data encryption team to set up a description mechanism for some of the PCI related data.
+- I partnered with an internal data encryption team to set up a description mechanism for some of the PCI related data.

-  ## Outcome
+## Outcomes
-  - Enabled transaction level research across the entire organization.
+  - Enabled simple transaction level research across the entire organization.
   - Greatly reduced time required to research transactions through a print queue and optimized searching.
   - Presented the solution to several teams thorough the organization which gave my area significant political capital to innovate in other areas.
-  - Modernized critical infrastructure
+  - Modernized critical PCI infrastructure